 Tahiti has some wonderful beaches, and one of our favorites is Plage de Toaroto.
 This gorgeous stretch of white sand is a perfect place to relax for the day.
 The water at this beach is also calm, and a great spot for swimming and snorkeling.

 A quirk of Tahiti is the island’s many black sand beaches – a byproduct of volcanic activity.
 Lafayette beach is one of the best on the island.
 The sand is soft and comfy, and the beach a real sight to behold.

 Tahiti is also well-known for Teahupoo Lagoon, where the world’s most prolific surfers come to test their skills on the island’s famous sharp reef breaks.

 However like Fiji, Tahiti has much to offer away from the coast.
 This volcanic island is perfect for jungle trekking, hiking up mountains, and swimming in waterfalls.
-It’s a spectacularly beautiful landscape.
-(Recommended: Walking and hiking in Tahiti).
+It’s a spectacularly beautiful and dramatic landscape, arguably more so than Fiji.

 Back on Tahiti, make sure you visit the mysterious Mara’a Grotto, a cave with a rock pool.
 The cave seems like it rains on the inside, which is the water seeping through from the mountain above.

 You will find a friendly welcome in both Tahiti and Fiji, and both are culture-rich regions.